sbrl/Pepperminty-Wiki/README.md

  * Add page history somehow
  * Allow users to change their passwords
  * Add auto updating system that doesn't wipe your settings and modules
- * Make links to non existant pages red
+ * Make links to non existent pages red
  * .... (open an issue if you have any suggestions!)

 --Starbeamrainbowlabs